 Part 3 provides information about equipment selection, installation, operation and maintenance, including acceptance testing intervals for GMS components.
 It also sets out methods for calculating the various factors for converting measured volume to energy.

-NZS 5259 is referenced by most industry supply and transportation contracts and key legislation such as the Gas (Safety and Measurement) Regulations and the Gas (Downstream Reconciliation) Rules.
+NZS 5259 is referenced by most industry supply and transportation contracts and key legislation such as the SM Regulations, and the DRRs.

 American Gas Association publications

-Certain American Gas Association publications relating to gas measurement are occasionally cited in NZ standards and operating procedures:
+Certain American Gas Association publications relating to gas measurement are occasionally cited in NZ standards, operating procedures and the GTAC Metering Requirements document:

 AGA Report no. 3:

-Orifice metering of natural gas and other related hydrocarbon fluids: pertains to the design of orifice meters and the calculation of flow through orifice meters.
+Orifice metering of natural gas and other related hydrocarbon fluids: relates to the design of orifice meters and the calculation of flow through orifice meters.
 Although orifice meters are no longer used for fiscal measurement in New Zealand, they are still commonly used as process meters in industrial plants.

 AGA Report no. 7: